Radiative corrections to decay branching ratios of the CP-odd Higgs boson in two Higgs doublet models: Decay rates with higher-order corrections

 \section{Decay rates with higher-order corrections}

 In this section, we first define the renormalized vertex functions of the CP-odd Higgs boson.
-The decay rates of $A\to ff,\, Zh/H$ and $W^{\pm}H^{\mp}$ including the NLO EW corrections are given in terms of the form factors of the vertex functions.
+The decay rates of $A\to f\bar{f},\, Zh/H$ and $W^{\pm}H^{\mp}$ including the NLO EW corrections are given in terms of the form factors of the vertex functions.
 We also give the decay rates of the loop-induced decays, $A\to W^{+}W^{-}, ZZ, Z\gamma, \gamma\gamma$ and $gg$ at LO EW.
-For the decays into a pair of quarks, photons and gluons, we include higher-order QCD corrections.
+We include higher-order QCD corrections for the decays into a pair of quarks, photons and gluons.

 We here give an overview of our calculation scheme of NLO EW corrections.
-We employ the on-shell renormalization scheme in order to treat UV divergences.
+In order to treat UV divergences, we employ the on-shell renormalization scheme, where external-leg corrections are absorbed into the field renormalization constant.
 For the gauge sector and the fermion sector, we follow the on-shell renormalization scheme developed in Ref.~\cite{Bohm:1986rj, Hollik:1988ii}.
 For the renormalization of the Higgs sector, we employ the improved on-shell renormalization scheme developed in Ref.~\cite{Kanemura:2017wtm}.
 In the improved on-shell renormalization scheme, the masses of the additional Higgs bosons, the mixing angles and the wave function renormalization constants are renormalized by imposing the on-shell conditions for the Higgs bosons in the mass eigenstates.
 The gauge dependences, which appear in the renormalization of mixing angles~\cite{Yamada:2001px}, are removed by applying the pinch technique~\cite{Krause:2016oke, Kanemura:2017wtm}.
 For the calculation of the decays of the CP-odd Higgs boson, we do not need to renormalize $M^{2}$, while it can be renormalized by the minimal subtraction~\cite{Kanemura:2004mg}.
+Among the various renormalization scheme discussed in Ref.~\cite{Krause:2019qwe}, our renormalization scheme is essentially the same as the $\mathrm{pOS}^{o}$ scheme, where $\delta \beta$ is determined by the pinched self-energies of the CP-odd scalars~\cite{Kanemura:2004mg, Kanemura:2017wtm}.
+This scheme provides relatively stable numerical results compared with other renormalization schemes such as the $\overline{\mathrm{MS}}$ scheme~\cite{Krause:2016oke, Krause:2019qwe}.
 We perform the calculation in the 't Hooft-Feynman gauge, i.e., $\xi=1$, and implement the analytical formulae into \texttt{H-COUP} program~\cite{Kanemura:2017gbi, Kanemura:2019slf}.
 For numerical evaluations of the Passarino-Veltman functions~\cite{Passarino:1978jh}, we use \texttt{LoopTools}~\cite{Hahn:1998yk}.

 We regularize the IR divergences, which appear in one-loop diagrams containing a virtual photon, by introducing the finite photon mass.
 The photon-mass dependence is canceled by adding the decay rate of the real-photon emission process.
 We confirm the cancellation of the photon-mass dependence numerically.